Cold Weather Backpacking – Tips for a Successful Trip

 Cold Weather Backpacking Means Packing Redundancies

 When you’re getting ready for a winter backpacking trip, your packing list will be a bit different.
-Get ready for extra weight.
+Besides additional clothing, there are items that don’t like the cold.

 You get the idea.